evpl/jkscope/README.md

 #### `takeIf` and `takeUnless`

-`takeIf` method performs given function block on this object and returns `Opt` monad of this object if the condition is met or empty `Opt` instance if the condition is not met. `takeUnless` method has reverse logic.
+`takeIf` method performs the function block on this object and returns `Opt` monad of this object if the condition is met, or it returns empty `Opt` instance if the condition is not met.
+And `takeUnless` method has reverse logic.

 ```
 new MyObject().takeIf(it -> it.getInt() > 10).takeUnless(it -> it.getInt() > 20).let(it -> System.out.println(it));